khashayarmobarez/server-side/README.md

 fallback -> blocking :
 it creates the html straightly and skips sending json(like fallback true). it could be better for ux and seo to use

+Isr: (incremental static regeneration) pages that update automaticaly based on the time that developer sets to keep the static generation site updated you can use isr with adding 'revalidate' to the getStaticProps.
+`return {
+        props: {
+            users: data
+        },
+        revalidate: 10 // seconds
+    }`
+isr doesn't regenerate the page until a user requests that page, it only makes the regeneration mandatory

+you can send user to notFound pages if in static generating pages it didn't exist `// handling requests more than the availabe jsons
+    if(!data.name) {
+      return {
+        notFound: true
+      }
+    }`

 ### 2-ssr:

 server side rendering